JackHck/MADAug/README.md

-# MDAAug
+# MADAug
-MDAAug： When to Learn What: Model-Adaptive Data Augmentation Curriculum
+MADAug： When to Learn What: Model-Adaptive Data Augmentation Curriculum

 ### Introduction
 Model-Adaptive Data Augmentation (MADAug) that jointly trains an augmentation policy network to teach the model “when to learn what”.